hosseinoliabak/cisco/Security/01_core_concepts.md

 You never send public key by itself.
 To create a digital signature for a document, you hash the document using your private key.
 Others can verify your digital signature with your public key.
-Public Key + My Digital Signature + 3rd party who we trust’s Digital Signature are inside this digital certificate.
+Public Key + My Digital Signature + 3rd party who we trust's Digital Signature are inside this digital certificate.

 ## Operate and Implement Cryptographic Systems
 * How keys are managed?